greenelab/deep-review/sections/04_study.md

 is unclear whether there is an effective way to use deep learning to improve prediction for proteins with almost no sequence homologs.
-Finally, the deep learning methods summarized above also apply to interfacial contact prediction for protein complexes, but may be less effective since on average protein complexes have fewer sequence homologs.
+Finally, the deep learning methods summarized above also apply to interfacial contact prediction for protein complexes but may be less effective since on average protein complexes have fewer sequence homologs.

 ### Morphological phenotypes

 A field poised for dramatic revolution by deep learning is bioimage analysis.
-Thus far, the primary use of deep learning for biological images has been for segmentation - that is, for the identification of biologically relevant structures in images such as nuclei, infected cells, or vasculature, in fluorescence or even brightfield channels [@doi:10.1371/journal.pcbi.1005177].
+Thus far, the primary use of deep learning for biological images has been for segmentation -- that is, for the identification of biologically relevant structures in images such as nuclei, infected cells, or vasculature -- in fluorescence or even brightfield channels [@doi:10.1371/journal.pcbi.1005177].
 Once so-called regions of interest have been identified, it is often straightforward to measure biological properties of interest, such as